 - Freeths achieved a £300,000 payment for a lady who suffered significant permanent disability as a result of negligent treatment after a total knee replacement.
 The money was to go towards future care and adaptations to the home.

 - Devised the Leicester epilepsy and cervical smear claims handling agreements and has been involved in numerous claims involving cosmetic surgery and medical products.

-For further information about our Nottingham clinical negligence solicitors, please contact Siobhan Genever, Director, on 0845 271 6793 or submit a secure enquiry form.
+For further information about our Nottingham clinical negligence solicitors, please contact Jane Williams, Partner, on 0345 272 5724 or submit a secure enquiry form.

 “Esteemed expert Paul Balen remains at the forefront of clinical negligence law, having handled the full spectrum of cases in his lengthy career.
 He is “very tactically minded,” and “very much a respected opinion” on clinical negligence matters, sources say.”